 Savory Spice Blend Seasoning (Salt-Free)

-This simple and delicious Savory Spice Blend Seasoning is perfect to keep on hand to add flavor to dishes in place of salt.
+This simple and delicious Homemade Savory Spice Blend Seasoning is perfect for keeping on hand to add flavor to dishes in place of salt.
 It livens up even the blandest meals.

-Making any recipe taste delicious is really all about the seasonings, and this one is great for sprinkling over foods to add the perfect amount of flavor.
-A couple more useful and fabulous herb seasonings are our Homemade Vegetable Bouillon Powder and Vegan Parmesan.
+Making any recipe taste delicious is all about the seasonings, and this one is great for sprinkling over foods to add the perfect amount of flavor.
+A few more useful and fabulous herb seasonings are our Homemade Vegetable Bouillon Powder, my dairy-free ranch seasoning mix, and this Vegan Parmesan.

 If you are new to cooking or just plant-based cooking in general this list of Top 15 Herbs & Spices can help get you on the right track.

 The word savory is a bit complicated because it is overly used in the cooking community and yes, I’m guilty of it too.
 It basically means food that is seasoned to be full of flavor but not sweet.
-I think of savory as being the opposite of sweet as with dishes like chili, pizza, stroganoff, mashed potatoes, gravy, etc.
+I think of savory as being the opposite of sweet as with dishes like meatless chili, pizza, vegan mushroom stroganoff, dairy-free mashed potatoes, easy vegan gravy, etc.

 In this spice blend, there is a mix of 10 herbs and spices that pair well with any savory dish.